mathspp/mathspp/pages/02.blog/your-first-recurrent-neural-network/item.md

 100.0% (1m 22.52s) 1.4594
 ```

-As you can see, this training session ran quite quickly, in under one and a half minutes.
+As you can see, this training session ran quite quickly, in under one minute and a half.
 (This was running in Google Colaboratory.)

 Now that our network is trained, we can plot the loss: